Skip to main content Go to home page

 Commonwealth Bank Australia

-Or if you still have questions about the Homebuyer Fund and your eligibility, contact us on (03) 7020 1549.
-Our business hours are 8.30am-5pm (AEST), Monday to Friday, excluding public holidays.
+If you still have questions about the Homebuyer Fund and your eligibility, contact us on (03) 7020 1549 between 8.30 am and 5 pm (AEST), Monday to Friday, excluding public holidays.

 5. Find a property and enter a contract of sale